The dynamics of generic Kuperberg flows: Introduction

+Theorems~\ref{thm-stable} and \ref{thm-ML} follow from three fundamental properties of the minimal set $\Sigma$.
+First, that for the generic Kuperberg flow, the minimal set $\Sigma$ equals $\fM$, which is the closure of the non-compact, embedded surface $\fM_0$ obtained from the flow of the Reeb cylinder $\tau(\cR') \subset \mK$.
+Second, that the topology of a sufficiently fine open neighborhood approximation $\fM \subset U_k$ -- as occurs in a shape approximation of $\fM$ -- has increasing topological complexity as the index $k$ tends to infinity.
+Third, for any finite time, the trace of the flow of the cylinder $\tau(\cR')$ retracts to the cylinder $\tau(\cR')$, which implies that for $k$ sufficiently large, the topological complexity of the approximating spaces $U_{k}$ are contained in an arbitrarily small open neighborhood of a space $\fM_0^1$ introduced here, from which the Mittag-Leffler condition is shown to follow.

-The proofs of Theorems~\ref{thm-stable} and \ref{thm-ML} are based on Proposition~\ref{prop-shapeapprox2}, which shows that the shape of $\fM$ is defined by a decreasing nested sequence of compact domains $\fN_{\ell} \subset \mK$ for $\ell \geq 0$, such that each $\fN_{\ell}$ satisfies $\fM \subset \fN_{\ell}$ and has the homotopy type of a finite $CW$-complex.
+Thus, our study of the shape properties of $\Sigma$ uses and combines almost all of the results of this paper.
+The details of these arguments are often quite subtle and tedious, and begin with the construction in Section~\ref{sec-shape} of a decreasing nested sequence of compact domains $\fN_{\ell} \subset \mK$ for $\ell \geq 0$, such that each $\fN_{\ell}$ satisfies $\fM \subset \fN_{\ell}$ and has the homotopy type of a finite $CW$-complex.
 The spaces $\fN_{\ell}$ are constructed using the level function on $\fM_0$ and the observation in Section~\ref{sec-doublepropellers} that the double propellers introduced there are nested.
 That is, the double propellers at level $\ell +1$ are contained in the closures of the interiors of double propellers at level $\ell$.
-We show that the fundamental groups of the spaces $\fN_{\ell}$ have ranks which grow without bound with $\ell$, proving that the shape of $\Sigma$ is not stable.
-We then prove that the Mittag-Leffler condition for pointed spaces is not satisfied, implying that $\Sigma$ is not pointed movable.
-Finally, we prove that the Mittag-Leffler condition is satisfied by $\Sigma$.
+We show that the first homology groups of the spaces $\fN_{\ell}$ have ranks which grow without bound with $\ell$, and yet for an appropriate choice of a subsequence of these spaces, the ranks of the maps induced on homology from the bonding maps have constant rank $3$.
+We use this to conclude that the shape of $\Sigma$ is not stable, but does satisfy the Mittag-Leffler condition.

 Our final collection of results concern the entropy invariants and dynamical complexity of a Kuperberg flow $\Phi_t$.
 The topological entropy of a Kuperberg flow is zero, for as noted by Ghys in \cite{Ghys1995}, this follows as a consequence of a result of Katok on $C^2$-flows on $3$-manifolds in \cite{Katok1980}, which implies that the entropy of an aperiodic smooth flow on a $3$-manifold must be zero.
 Katok's proof in \cite{Katok1980} uses the \emph{Pesin Theory} for smooth flows, for example as given in \cite{BP2002}, to conclude from $h_{top}(\Phi_t) > 0$ that $\Phi_t$ must have a periodic orbit.